 PCBs, also known by their trade name Aroclor, were intentionally added to building materials to improve flexibility, adhesion, and durability.

-Buildings and structures built or renovated between 1929 and 1979 may contain PCBs, particularly:
+Buildings and structures built or renovated between 1950 and 1979 may contain PCBs, particularly in:

 What should you do if you think a building contains PCBs?

-Before starting demolition or renovation on buildings at risk of containing PCBs, property owners, and operators should:
+Before starting demolition or renovation on buildings at risk of containing PCBs, property owners, and operators should consult our guides:

 How are PCBs in building materials regulated in Washington?

 PCBs in building materials are primarily regulated under the Toxic Substance Control Act (TSCA).
 However, any contamination to the surrounding environment from PCBs in building materials is regulated under the Model Toxics Control Act (MTCA), which directs investigation and cleanup of contaminated sites.